Plugins

 Vito supports multiple storage providers like S3 compatible, FTP, etc.

-You can register your own storage provider using App\Plugins\RegisterStorageProvider
+You can register your own storage provider using App\Plugins\RegisterStorageProvider in your plugin's service

 provider.